I Make $70K A Year & Spent $2,340 On My Wellness Routine This Week

 1 p.m. — Quarantining with your partner has its perks.
 I sneak away during our lunch break for a little afternoon delight.
 I’m a huge fan of using Dame’s hands-free, couple vibrator, the Eva II.
 It usually costs $135, but I won it in a sex-positive raffle hosted by Girls on Film, so it was free for me (yippee!).

 My partner and I have been living together for a few years, but I was initially worried about being stuck indoors with each other 24/7 while quarantining.
 It’s actually been pretty great.
-We communicate when we need space, but, mosty, it’s been fun to have all this time just the two of us.
+We communicate when we need space, but, mostly, it’s been fun to have all this time just the two of us.
 In normal times, our schedules are jam packed with adulting duties and activities.
 Now, it feels we’re closer than ever (metaphorically and physically).

 7 p.m. — Currently tackling War & Peace, a 1,200 page monolith of a novel.
 I borrowed it from a relative for free.
 I’ve been following the virtual pandemic book club started by Yiyun Li called #TolstoyTogether, which I heard about on the New Yorker Radio Hour’s episode “War and Peace and Pandemic.”
 This has been a good challenge for me, considering I have plenty of time to read it these days.
 I’m a huge fan of physical books versus reading on my Kindle.
 Maybe because it feels more like a victory to carry around such a (literally) heavy read.
 Plus, it doubles a dumbbell in a pinch!
 I always feel good after spending hours reading, especially a new book (well, new to me).
 It’s one of the few things I do for myself without feeling guilty about it afterwards.